 Environmentally sustainable banking services (GRI FS8)

 The bank also develops services with an environmental profile.
-In 2017 offered green loans to solar cell installations in collaboration with the power company North Trøndelag Elektrisitetsverk (NTE).
-In 2017 the bank granted eight such loans to a total value of NOK 970,000.
-In 2018 the bank is also launching favourable financing for solar cell installations, secured on residential property.
+In 2018, we offered green loans for solar cell installations in collaboration with the power company North Trøndelag Elektrisitetsverk (NTE).
+In 2018, the bank granted four such loans to a total value of NOK 2.1m.

-The bank gave the systematic effort to promote responsible lending to business activity a substantial boost in 2017.
-The board of directors has adopted a new credit strategy and new requirements on sustainability in lending: “Our requirements on sustainability in lending and owner positions”.
+The bank gave the systematic effort to promote responsible lending to business activity a substantial boost in 2017 and 2018.
+The board of directors has adopted a new credit strategy and new requirements on sustainable lending: “Our requirements on sustainability in lending and owner positions”.
 The bank has also developed an associated guide on how staff should handle credit cases in practice, how they should assess the requirements and how they should implement the requirements in their own work.

-Everyone who is involved in lending to business activity or in decisions related to the bank’s own investment decisions or those of the SpareBank 1 Alliance are required to be acquainted with the bank’s principles.
-They govern the purposes to which the bank lends money.
-The principles also govern how the bank is to act and exert its influence in shared investment decisions where the bank itself is not in a dominant position.
+Everyone who is involved in lending to businesses or in decisions related to the bank’s own investment decisions or those of the SpareBank 1 Alliance are required to be acquainted with the bank’s principles.
+These principles govern the purposes to which the bank lends money.
+They also govern how the bank is to act and exert its influence in shared investment decisions where the bank itself is not in a dominant position.

 The bank does not wish to finance activities or projects that do not operate in keeping with the bank’s requirements, and existing corporate clients are expected to take steps to rectify any circumstances that breach these requirements.
-The bank is bound by loan contracts with existing clients, but any lack of action by clients to comply with the bank’s requirements entails increased risk which may result in new pricing for the borrower.
-The bank has imposed high requirements on sustainability in all lending, but has so far no sustainable products specifically for corporate clients over beyond those offered in the retail market.
+The bank is bound by loan contracts with existing clients, but any lack of action by clients to comply with the bank’s requirements entails increased risk, which may result in new pricing for the borrower.
+The bank has imposed high requirements on sustainability in all lending, but for the time being has no sustainable products specifically for corporate clients beyond those offered in the retail market.
 (GRI FS7 FS8)

 Standard credit tools are applied in smaller credit cases.
-As from 2018 sustainability assessment will be incorporated in the actual credit tool by means of control points linked to sustainability.
+As from 2018, sustainability assessments will be incorporated in the actual credit tool by means of control points linked to the theme.
 The authorisation system ensures that documentation of sustainability assessments is quality assured.
-In credit cases considered by the credit committees, a separate template has been prepared for assessing sustainability in lending.
+In credit cases considered by the credit committees, a separate template has been devised for assessing sustainability in lending.
 Assessments will also be quality assured when considered by the credit committees.

 Responsible marketing of products and services

 Good banking requires SpareBank 1 SMN to inform the customer how best to relate to the financial products that are available.
-The bank accordingly goes to the fore to actively present important themes related to responsible marketing of the bank’s products.
+To that end the bank proactively presents important themes related to responsible marketing of the bank’s products.

 SpareBank 1 SMN’s strategy is to illuminate challenges related to marketing.
 This sparks useful discussions and contributes to improvements.
 A pertinent example is the bank’s work on good advice on the use of personal credit and responsible lending practices, for which the bank received the Consumer Council’s acknowledgement in 2016.

 SpareBank 1 SMN’s products and services, and labelling and marketing material, are developed at central level in the SpareBank 1 Alliance.
 The savings and investment committee in the Alliance conducts a quality assessment of labelling and marketing for the bank.
 The bank’s Markets division has overall responsibility for responsible marketing.
-The bank has a complaints arrangement readily available to its customers on the Internet, via a dedicated telephone number and the Financial Services Complaints Board.
+The bank has a complaints arrangement readily available to its customers online, via a dedicated telephone number and to the Financial Services Complaints Board.
 The bank has not received complaints regarding its labelling of products and services.
 In 2018 the bank noted one breach of personal data security in connection with the marketing of an event.
 (GRI 417-2)

-Before products are launched or distributed by the bank, they are subject to a wide-ranging assessment of their impact on the target group.
-The bank carries out a systematic risk assessment in which it obtains independent assessments related to law, ethics and the products’ intelligibility to the target group.
+Before products are launched or distributed by the bank, they are subject to a wide-ranging assessment of their impact on the product’s target group.
+The bank carries out a systematic risk assessment in which it obtains independent assessments related to law, ethics and the intelligibility of the product to the target group.